MAFA: Managing False Negatives for Vision-Language Pre-training: Related Work

 {\textbf{Label smoothing.}} Label smoothing \cite{(LabelSmoothing)szegedy2016rethinking} is a widely adopted technique for improving generalization in various classification tasks.
 It converts the one-hot target labels into soft labels by mixing them with uniform distribution.
 This simple technique has demonstrated its efficacy in both visual \cite{(whenLS)muller2019does, (SLS)li2020regularization, (ALS)krothapalli2020adaptive} and language domains \cite{(LORAS)ghoshal2021learning, (Adaptivesmoothing)lee2022adaptive}.
-Despite its popularity in classification tasks, label smoothing has not been well explored in the context of VLP.
-While some recent works \cite{(ALBEF)li2021align, (GRIT-VLP)byun2022grit} have employed soft labels with model outputs to address the issue of false negatives in ITC, we will demonstrate that these approaches do not fully achieve the objective of generating soft labels.
-Therefore, we propose the incorporation of label smoothing as a crucial step in VLP, particularly for mitigating the false negatives issue.
+Its benefits have also led to its incorporation as a supplementary technique to enhance the fine-tuning of image-text models like CLIP \cite{(CLIP)radford2021learning} for image classification tasks \cite{(rebuttal-1)ilharco2022patching,(rebuttal-2)goyal2023finetune,(rebuttal-3)wortsman2022robust}.
+However, the application of label smoothing within VLP and its ability to address false negatives have not been thoroughly explored.
+Recently, some studies \cite{(ALBEF)li2021align, (GRIT-VLP)byun2022grit} have introduced model-generated soft labels in the VLP domain.
+However, we show that such soft labels are insufficient for effectively addressing false negatives, justifying the need to incorporate label smoothing to the contrastive loss when the hard negative sampling is employed.